|

 KISIMUL CASTLE

+With its square keep and curtain wall, Kisimul has a similar design to Dunstaffnage Castle.
 To withstand sieges, the castle was equipped with two artesian wells to provide water and a fish trap in a catchment basin.
 A galley used to be berthed alongside on a sloping beach with the crewhouse nearby.
-At the first sign of trouble, the crew were expected to launch the ship and defend the castle from attack.
+At the first sign of trouble, the crew were expected to launch the ship and defend the castle from attack. |

+The 21st chief had to sell Barra in 1838 and soon the castle was in ruins.
+Many of the MacNeils went to seek a better life in America.
 In the late 1930s, the 45th clan chief, American architect Robert Lister Macneil, returned to the island and bought the castle.
 Before his death in 1970 he succeeded in completing the much-needed restoration work.
 Water was piped from Castlebay and telephones installed.

-His son Ian Roderick, Professor of Law, took over the castle and in 2000 he handed the castle into the care of Historic Scotland on a 1000-year lease with an annual token rent of £1 and a bottle of whisky.
+His son Ian Roderick, Professor of Law, took over the castle and in 2000 he handed the castle into the care of Historic Environment Scotland on a 1000-year lease with an annual token rent of £1 and a bottle of whisky.
 This will ensure that conservation work will continue to maintain the castle for generations to come.
 His son, Roderick Wilson Macneil, is the current Chief of the MacNeils of Barra.

 More info can be found on the following sites: